MohamedAhmed-Dev1/local-llm-agent-tools/README.md

 # Local LLM Agent Tools

-Three MCP tools that turn a local LLM into a fully private AI agent — no cloud, no subscriptions, no data leaving your PC.
+Two MCP tools that turn a local LLM into a fully private AI agent — no cloud, no subscriptions, no data leaving your PC.

-Built and tested with [LM Studio](https://lmstudio.ai/) + Qwen3.5 4B.
+Built and tested with [LM Studio](https://lmstudio.ai/) + Gemma 4.

 ---